cardanorespa/registration/README.md

 # Registration

-In this repo, pool operators may register to be a member of the Cardano Renewable Energy Stake Pool Alliance.
+In this repo, pool operators may register to become a member of the Cardano Renewable Energy Stake Pool Alliance.

 By submitting a pull request you agree that all the submited information will be publicly available to everyone.